disclaimer

 How to Seal a Criminal Record in Colorado

-In Colorado, record sealing requests are open to offenders whose cases were dismissed, charges were dropped, or were acquitted of a crime.
-Criminals who were convicted for drug offenses and human trafficking may also have their history files restricted from public view.
-Eligible persons may be able to seal their criminal records with the following general steps.
+In Colorado, record sealing requests are open to offenders whose cases were dismissed, charges were dropped, or they were acquitted of a crime.
+Criminals who were convicted of drug offenses and human trafficking may also have their history files restricted from public view.
+Eligible individuals may be able to seal their criminal records by following these general steps:

 • Complete the appropriate petition form.

 • File the petition together with a $224 filing fee.
-Petitioners that are unable to pay may fill and submit a Motion to File Without Payment.
+Petitioners who are unable to pay may fill out and submit a Motion to File Without Payment.

-• Wait for the court to go through the documents and decide if there will be a hearing or not.
+• Wait for the court to review the documents and decide whether a hearing will be held or not.
 The petition may be granted or denied without a hearing.

 • If the court sets up a hearing date, the petitioner may be required to answer some questions about the request.